jsenellart/papers/WordTranslationWithoutParallelData/README.md

 * first, k-steps of discriminator update using *m=batchSize* projected source example, and *m=batchSize* native target.
 As suggested, I use label smoothing for calculating the loss of the native target.
 * then, one mini-batch update of the generator is done propagating gradient from the discriminator with inverse loss function.

+## Unsupervised Model Selection and decay/early stopping strategy
+* average CSLS on first 10k is used as validation criterion (3.5)
+* for each epoch, `-decayRate` is applied on learning rate
+* if validation score is going up for 2 epochs with relative increase larger than twice `--halfDecayTreshold` parameter, the learning rate is divided by 2
+* when learning rate reaches 1/20 of initial learning rate, the training stops

 ### Refinement
 Refinement Procedure as described in 2.2 is not yet implemented